Are Outdoor Fire Pits Legal in Toronto? Part 2

-This is a question that is often asked of us, and often misunderstood – for good reason.
+This is a question that is often asked of us and often misunderstood – for good reason.
 Until recently, trying to get a definitive answer to this question has been difficult and online research usually uncovers at best, vague language and at worst, nothing.
-Not so any more.
+Not so anymore.
 The city of Toronto has finally published clear guidelines on what is allowed and what is not under the city’s fire code.
-Here is the link.
-As you can see, it is a clarification of what I had written a couple of years ago and can be summed up like this:
+It is a clarification of what I had written a couple of years ago and can be summed up like this:

-2. … unless with written approval of the Toronto Fire Services Fire Prevention Division
+2. … unless with the written approval of the Toronto Fire Services Fire Prevention Division

 3. … or when used for smoking meat

-4. Natural gas or propane fire pits, when certified to CSA standards are permitted when installed and operated in accordance to manufacturer’s instructions.
+4. Natural gas or propane fire pits, when certified to CSA standards are permitted when installed and operated in accordance with the manufacturer’s instructions.

-So there you have it: Toronto’s rules laid out clearly.
-Now if only we could say the same for NYC…
+So there you have it: Toronto’s rules are laid out clearly.